happypeter/edocs/soho.md

   - washed cutton sheet
 - balcony
   - https://youtu.be/wPjI0mBWezg?t=53
-- closet TODO
-  - this will be done my shelf_box_system way
-  - currently not enough place to hang clothes
-  - for shoes/suitcases
-  - have a lot of hangers of different sizes, when the clothes are dry, put them in the closet together with the hanger
-  - most underwears can be put in smaller carboard box, as Marie Kondo suggested, group things by size.
-Don't use one same box for underware and jackets
-  - keep all socks same color same size, keep them in a special box once they are dry.
 - plant_corner
   - how to take care https://www.youtube.com/watch?v=kbNZJzVfqYI
   - use a shelf https://youtu.be/hOwonkbzncw?t=91